|Rebbetzin at Ma'arat HaMachpela during 10 Days of Repentance|

+My regular impulse was then to push myself nailed down to the computer in restless attempt to fill the screen with some kinds of inspiring wisdom.
 Yet, I let go, I went with the flow which was absent and settled for less demanding tasks.
 Perhaps I was not meant to come up with a new Sukkah meditation.
 I could easily circulate something from last year.
-Later the same day the flash came to me.
+Later the same day a flash came to me.
 I saw clearly the limitation of my planning.
 By making rigid plans I was assuming to be in charge.
-The I of my ego connected with this transient world had become blown up and bloated like a balloon ready to burst.
+The I of my ego connected with this transient world had become blown up like a balloon ready to burst.
 As I accepted the limitations of my way, and “let go let G-d” – I felt supported by the Divine embrace of Hashem’s Clouds of Glory.

 I hope that the meditation below will also help you tune into Hashem’s Divine Sukkah Embrace.

-With Blessings of the Torah & the Land for an exultant Sukkoth Celebration,
+With Blessings of the Torah and the Land for an exultant Sukkoth Celebration,

 Chana Bracha Siegelbaum

 Together within Hashem’s Clouds of Glory